bhushangahire/seopener/README.markdown

     GoogleAjax.api_key = 'abcdefghijklmnop...'
     GoogleAjax.referer = 'http://mysite.com'

-In addition, you will need to tell SEOpener the domain and name of your site:
+In addition, you will need to tell SEOpener the domain and name of your site.
+You can do this by modifying the seopener.yml file that was copied to your config directory by the seopener:setup rake task:

-    Seo::Config.my_domain = 'transfs.com'
+    my_domain: 'transfs.com'
-    Seo::Config.my_site_name = 'TransFS'
+    my_site_name: 'TransFS'

 Finally, you will need to uncomment the routes defined in the plugin's config/routes.rb file, or copy them to your application's config.rb.
 You may want to override these routes, and direct them to your own "secure" subclasses of the SEOpener controller: